 How vaccines get made and approved in the US

-COVID-19 and its wide-ranging impacts on the lives of nearly everyone on the planet have brought vaccines to the forefront—if a suitable vaccine can be found and widely distributed, then life could perhaps resume some semblance of normalcy.
-People around the world are waiting impatiently for news of vaccine trials from companies such as Pfizer, Moderna, and AstraZeneca.
+COVID-19 and its wide-ranging impacts on the lives of nearly everyone on the planet have brought vaccines to the forefront—if enough suitable vaccines can be created, produced, and widely distributed, then life could perhaps resume some semblance of normalcy.
+People around the world are waiting impatiently for news of vaccine authorization and distribution, looking forward to a better 2021.

 After going through these authoritative health information sources, Stacker identified some key terms to help readers better understand the types of vaccines and how they work, and then listed the many steps involved in the creation, approval, and distribution of new vaccines in the U.S. We then created a list of 30 key terms and steps, showing how intensive and precise the vaccine creation and approval process is, and ultimately that vaccines are safe and effective tools for fighting disease.